 (*set background to white and center for optimal coverage)

-The mobile background this month is from Iceland and is one of my favorite photos from our trip!
-Click here to download July’s Mobile Wallpaper.
+The mobile background this month comes from Iceland’s Black Sand Beach, Reynisfjara.
+Click here to download October’s Mobile Wallpaper.

 The Westfjords Way: Bicycle Touring One of Iceland’s Most Remote Areas – Part 03

 There’s a place to get soup at the halfway point.
 We’ll stop there.
 They might have some dried fish and rugbraud to pack for dinner– traditional Icelandic bread; dark, dense, and sweet.
 In the past, the locals dug holes and used the heat from geothermal water to bake the bread.
 We pack a sandwich to go, throw a leg over the top tube and let the wind carry us down the way.
 When the wind is your friend, there’s no feeling like it.